-First, the student will learn how to use micro-organisms in a laboratory setting and become familiar with official regulations regarding the use of these micro-organisms and the use of safe microbiological techniques in practice.
-This part of the course will be the subject of a separate exam that is essential to be able to perform experiments with pathogenic micro-organisms and genetically modified micro-organisms.
-Next the students will perform and discuss experiments in the area of phagocytosis and complement activation, and prepare a written report.
-In the second week, the students will perform a miniproject of their own choice in one of the following four areas: autoimmunity, allergy, transplantation immunology or infectious diseases.
-In this week experiments will be performed, discussed and reported at the minisymposium organized on the last day of the module.
+As the students have learned how to use micro-organisms in a laboratory setting , they will perform and discuss experiments in the area of phagocytosis and complement activation, and prepare a written report.
+In the second part of the first week, the students will perform a miniproject of their own choice in one of the following four areas: autoimmunity, allergy, transplantation immunology or infectious diseases.
+During these days and in the second week experiments will be performed, discussed and reported at the minisymposium organized on the last day of the module.
 These presentations will be prepared as part of the line Communication in Science.

 The student will be able to:

 - design, perform, discuss and present experiments in the area of infection and immunity.

 To complete the module successfully, the student has to finish both the practical work, the written and oral reports with marks higher than 5.5.
 The overall assessment for the module Infection and Immunity in Practice will be calculated as follows:

 30% Written report practical part Phagocytosis and Complement

 35 % Participation in Practical Work second week

 35 % Presentations in group and minisymposium